junh1024/junh1024-Documents/Music/How to make good mashups V2.md

-﻿# How to make (good) mashups V2 (Now with chord theory)
+﻿# How to Make Good Mashups V2 (Now with chord theory)

 Introduction
 ---
 A mashup is a popular way of simultaneously combining 2 songs.
-This guide was revised in mid-2020 and draws on my experience of 5 years & 25 mashups.
+It should be made by overlaying acapella vocals of one song, over an instrumental of another song.
+There are other mashup structures, but they are harder to execute well.
+This guide has been revised a few times (V2 in 2020, V2.2 in 2022) and draws on my experience of several years & many mashups.
 Aim to complete no more than 1-2 per week, as this allows time for review & reflection.

+Prerequisites
+---
 What do you need?

-* A solid concept.
-Ideally, the 2 songs shall be within 10% of the same key & BPM, because past 10% of change, digital pitch-time shifting artefacts will start getting audible.
+* Solid ideas.
+Ideally, the 2 songs would be within 10% of the same BPM & key.
+Otherwise, digital pitch-time shifting artefacts will start getting audible.
-* A solid DAW.
-[REAPER](http://www.reaper.fm) (shareware) is suggested as you can mix & match files with different codecs, sample rates, channels, and [many ways to change pitch](https://i.imgur.com/FtJAE26.png) & tempo freely with the HQ Elastique algorithm.
-My [REAPER Quickstart guide](https://i.imgur.com/HA1Oo7D.png) .
-Destructive editors (like Audacity) are NOT recommended cuz they won't have features to expedite music editing (like, cutting on beats & bars).
-Video editors & (like Vegas) are NOT recommended cuz you'll be distracted making the video good, instead of the audio.
+* Solid software.
+You will need to find the BPMs & keys of both songs so that you can later match them.
+You'll also need production software.
+See my [Mixes guide](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20good%20mixes.md#software) for more information.

 Sources
 ---
-Ideally, you shall have a studio acapella and an instrumental.
+Ideally, you have a studio acapella and an instrumental.
 Stems or MT are the best, but rare.
 Surround mixes are usually better than stereo but most aren't ready-made A+I so will need some processing before it's usable.
-You can get stuff from www.karaoke-version.com www.jamkazam.com , iTunes music store, etc. If you want more from an instrumental, (freeform) FFT imagers may help.
+You can get cover sterms from www.karaoke-version.com and www.jamkazam.com .
+You can make a DIY acapella if you have a full song + instrumental. iTunes and Amazon music stores often have karaoke covers with instrumentals so you can make a DIY acapella, as well as get an instrumental.
+To get more out of an instrumental, you can use [ReaFIR](https://www.reaper.fm/reaplugs/#tour) or freeform FFT imagers like [Mashtactic](https://quikquak.com/Prod_MashTactic.html) .
 Recently, there are some ML solutions.
-They can vary a lot, and is only a last restort.
+They can vary a lot, and should be last restort.

-Recently, there's been a trend of using vocals from 2 songs (like, not completely removing vox from 1 song, resulting in mutual conflict when they overlap, or strangeness when they switch) with disregard to cohesiveness & song structure to blatantly show that this is a mashup.
-I'm not a fan of this style of mashup.

 Philosophy
 ---
-Generally, I listen to a song & if I think it sounds similar to another piece in terms of instrumentation, arrangement, melody, or chord progression then I'm inspired to make a mashup & do it on-demand.
+Generally, I listen to a song & if I think it sounds similar to another piece in terms of instrumentation, arrangement, melody, or chord progression then I'm inspired to make a mashup.
 It's done on a musical basis, not on a marketing (similar names) or convenience basis.
 I don't batch-analyze a bunch of songs for BPM & key and then pick 2 that are similar to make a mashup (aka mashup factory).
+And I avoid making reverse mashups (ie, same songs, but switching vocals for instrumental to get a new deliverable), since it's low-effort.
+If I'm doing a switch, I also change a song.
 Your philosophy may differ.

+I'm not fan of mashups that switch vocals frequently.
+It's distracting, and potentially shows lack of skill if you switch vocals on a tricky section.
+Mashups that use 1-2 full sources will likely fight with one another.

 Maybe about half my ideas are successful, the others may not work due to large differences in key, tempo, arrangement, or tricky chord progressions.
-But I enjoy listening to most of my mashups/the songs I used.
-FYI, I analyzed the stats of 25 mashups up to 06.2020, and the average years for the vox & instro were 2001 & 2006, but the average difference is somehow 6.
-The medians are 2001, 2008, and 4 (median difference).
-I avoid making reverse mashups (ie, switching A for I to get a new deliverable), cuz I think it's cheap.
-If I'm doing a switch, I also change a song.
+But I do enjoy listening to most of my mashups, and the songs I used.

+I analyzed the stats of 25 mashups up to 06.2020, and the average years for the vox & instro were 2001 & 2006, but the average difference is somehow 6.
+The medians are 2001, 2008, and 4 (median difference)
-Information
----
-You will need to find the BPMs & keys of both songs so that you can later match them.
-I use a DJ app (Traktor) for finding BPM, but there are other methods.
-For key, I use my ears & brain.
-Some DJ or library apps (like beatunes) can find key.

 Planning
 ---